-It’s worth remembering that sometimes it can be financially wise to skip the extra cost of a CPO vehicle.
-If the car you're interested in has an excellent reputation for reliability (same for the brand itself), it may be smarter to save yourself the extra cost of CPO since the odds that you'll need it are lessened by that vehicle/brand's track record.
+Remember, it can be financially wise to skip the extra cost of a CPO vehicle.
+If you're interested in a car and brand with an excellent reputation for reliability, save yourself the additional cost of CPO since the odds that you'll need it are lessened by that vehicle/brand's track record.

 Either way, you should still practice due diligence when buying a used car.
 Narrow down the choices and find examples that look good visually and drive well.
 Track down as many service records as possible, and get an inspection done by an independent mechanic to make sure everything checks out on a test drive.
 These steps will give you the best chance of making the best possible purchase.